Haseebshah904/End-to-End-Machine-Learning-Pipeline-Project/README.md

 The project is organized into separate folders for each part of the assignment:

- data_cleaning: Contains the script for data cleaning and preprocessing.
+ Data_cleaning: Contains the script for data cleaning and preprocessing.

- model train: Contains the script for building and evaluating the machine learning model.
+ Model train: Contains the script for building and evaluating the machine learning model.

- model saving and loading: Contains the script for saving and loading the trained model.
+ Model saving and loading: Contains the script for saving and loading the trained model.

- api: Contains the script for creating the FastAPI application and prediction endpoint.
+ Api: Contains the script for creating the FastAPI application and prediction endpoint.

- app: Contains the script for creating the Gradio file and  deployment instructions.
+ App: Contains the script for creating the Gradio file and  deployment instructions.

 # Prerequisites
 Python 3.7 or higher